suneelpatel/Deep-Learning-with-TensorFlow/README.md

 * **Relay** — carry signals from one place to another within the CNS.
 * **Motor** — carry signals from the CNS to muscles.

+#### How do neurons carry a message?
+If a neuron receives a large number of inputs from other neurons, these signals add up until they exceed a particular threshold.

+Once this threshold is exceeded, the neuron is triggered to send an impulse along its axon — this is called an action potential.

+An action potential is created by the movement of electrically charged atoms (ions) across the axon's membrane.

+Neurons at rest are more negatively charged than the fluid that surrounds them; this is referred to as the membrane potential.
+It is usually -70 millivolts (mV).

 # 3. Activation Function